 Usually, your doctor will first look for a matching donor in your family usually a brother or sister.
 That’s because you inherit HLA markers from your parents.
 Each brother and sister has a 25% (1 out of 4) chance of completely matching you, if you have the same mom and dad.
 Your parents and your children always match exactly half of your HLA markers.
 For some people a transplant from a half-matched donor, or a haploidentical transplant, is a treatment option.

-About 70% of patients (7 out of 10) who need a transplant don’t have a close match in their family.
+70% of patients who need a transplant don't have a fully matched donor in their family.
 If you don’t have a match in your family, your doctor will search the Be The Match Registry® for an unrelated donor or umbilical cord blood.
 Finding a donor can take time, so your doctor should start a donor search as soon as possible.
 Your doctor can look for a donor even if you don’t need a transplant right away.

 Questions to ask your doctor: